PUBLIC LAND Goes PRIVATE and Cherished Winter RV Camping is CLOSED Forever

 Some camping areas are open in the summertime, but Arizonans don’t camp in the 120 degree heat of the Sonoran Desert in the summer months!
 They all go north to the cool mountains and camp at 5,000′ or higher to get out of the heat.

-The list of campgrounds and areas that used to be open for winter RV camping is:
+The list of campgrounds that used to be open for winter RV camping and are now closed permanently is:

 - Pebble Beach Campground (designated campsites, group camping, large enough for 50+ RVs)